 Day Avocados are harvested from July through September.
 However, it depends on the weather in your area, their fertilization, and the bearing pattern of the tree.

 Compare and Contrast

 Tropical, tasty and timeless: Avocado Trees have a lot in common amongst separate cultivars.
-But what are some of their differences?
-Check out our chart below, and pick out your favorite (or two!).
-Though they’re all delectable, easy-to-grow and exotic, you might have a preference for one type based on location, your planting needs and more.
+But though they’re all delectable, easy-to-grow and exotic, you might have a preference for one type based on location, your planting needs and more.
 Select your Avocado Trees here!